huntdatacenter/docs/docs/do-science/community/cafe.md

 ## Location

-Our community café is located at [Slack](https://slack.com/) under the name space [hunt-genes.slack.com](hunt-genes.slack.com).
+Our community cafe is located at [Slack](https://slack.com/) under the name space [hunt-genes.slack.com](hunt-genes.slack.com).

 ## Pre-arranged tables

-You will see two pre-arranged tables (channels) when you join the café, our community-table and your lab-table:
+You will see two pre-arranged tables (channels) when you join the cafe, our community-table and your lab-table:

 ### community-table

 `#cloud-community` is our main community table where all lab users, lab coordinators and data space coordinators gets invited by default.

-We use this table for announcements that affect multiple data spaces and labs, such as response information when services gets affeted, information on Tingweeks, new products and similar.
+We use this table for announcements that affect multiple data spaces and labs, such as response information when services gets affected, information on Tingweeks, new products and similar.

 You are welcome to use this table to celebrate scientific achievements from your team, announce scientific positions, requests collaborations and similar.